2BrainsProjects/PS/code/jvm/README.md

 The services are organized in the following classes:
 * [UsersService](./src/main/kotlin/pt/isel/daw/gomoku/services/UserService.kt), which contains the services related to the `User` entity;
-* [GameService](./src/main/kotlin/pt/isel/daw/gomoku/services/GameService.kt), which contains the services related to the `Game` entity;
-* [LobbyService](./src/main/kotlin/pt/isel/daw/gomoku/services/LobbyService.kt), which contains the services related to the `Lobby` entity;

 #### Repository